OpenTermsArchive/contrib-versions/Coursera/Privacy Policy.md

 *   delete any Personally Identifiable Information which we are holding about you;
 *   restrict the way that we process your Personally Identifiable Information;
 *   provide your Personally Identifiable Information to a third party provider of services. or
 *   provide you with a copy of any Personally Identifiable Information which we hold about you.

 We try to answer every email promptly where possible, and provide our response within the time period stated by applicable law.
 Keep in mind, however, that there will be residual information that will remain within our databases, access logs and other records, which may or may not contain your Personally Identifiable Information.
 Please also note that certain Personally Identifiable Information may be exempt from such requests in certain circumstances, which may include if we need to keep processing your Personally Identifiable Information to comply with a legal obligation.

 When you email us with a request, we may ask that you provide us with information necessary to confirm your identity.

 Questions, Suggestions and Complaints

 If you have any privacy-related questions, suggestions, unresolved problems, or complaints you may contact us via privacy@coursera.org.

 If you reside or are located in the EEA, our Data Protection Officer and Privacy Team may assist with all queries regarding our processing of Personally Identifiable at security@coursera.org.

 If you reside or are located in the EEA, you may also make a complaint to our supervisory body for data protection matters (namely the UK Information Commissioner's Office) or seek a remedy through local courts if you believe that your rights have been breached.

 Coursera UK Limited serves as the EU Representative for Coursera, Inc. To contact Coursera UK Limited, please use the following contact info:

-`Post: Coursera UK Limited Attn: Privacy Request 256 - 260 Old Street, London EC1V9DD Phone: ++44 20 3457 0256 Email: eu-representative@coursera.org` California Privacy Rights
+Post: Coursera UK Limited Attn: Privacy Request 256 - 260 Old Street, London EC1V9DD Phone: ++44 20 3457 0256 Email: eu-representative@coursera.orgCalifornia Privacy Rights

 Under California’s "Shine the Light" law, California residents who provide personal information in obtaining products or services for personal, family or household use are entitled to request and obtain from us once a calendar year information about the customer information we shared, if any, with other businesses for their own direct marketing uses.
 If applicable, this information would include the categories of customer information and the names and addresses of those businesses with which we shared customer information for the immediately prior calendar year (e.g. requests made in 2012 will receive information regarding 2011 sharing activities).

 To obtain this information, please send an email message to privacy@coursera.org with "Request for California Privacy Information" on the subject line and in the body of your message.
 We will provide the requested information to you at your e-mail address in response.
 Please be aware that not all information sharing is covered by the "Shine the Light" requirements and only information on covered sharing will be included in our response.

 International Privacy Practices